python-control/python-control/doc/iosys.rst

   )

-And finally, since we have named the signals throughout the system in a consistent way, we could let :func:`~control.interconnect` do all of the work::
+And finally, since we have named the signals throughout the system in a consistent way, we could let :func:`interconnect` do all of the work::

   clsys5 = ct.interconnect(